Bethune-Cookman grads boo Betsy DeVos at commencement

 'They're both female'

-Student Jasmine Smith, who helped deliver petitions to university leadership, said she felt DeVos was an inappropriate choice for her school's spring commencement, simply because there's so little common ground between her and the students she'll be addressing.
+Junior Jasmine Smith, who helped deliver petitions to university leadership, said she felt DeVos was an inappropriate choice for her school's spring commencement, simply because there's so little common ground between her and the students she was to address.

 "I believe (graduates) deserve a speaker who could relate to them as far as the struggle we go through within the education system, and I feel like she cannot relate in that aspect," Smith said.